Sign In / Sign Out

 - Colleges & Schools

 The staff of the W. P. Carey Graduate Career Center strives to make the recruiting process as successful as possible for both our students and recruiting partners.
-To ensure this goal is achieved, MBA recruiting practices should align with the following guidelines:
+To ensure this goal is achieved, recruiting practices should align with the following guidelines:

-Students have consented to make their resumes available to companies and organizations through the various W. P. Carey MBA resume books and resume submission process.
+Students have consented to make their resumes available to companies and organizations through the various W. P. Carey resume books and resume submission process.
 Resumes are to be used solely for recruitment.

 First-year MBA students may not miss class or academic commitments to participate in full-time or internship interviews, recruiting events or travel related to those activities.
 Employers cannot require students, as a condition of their employment candidacy, to interview at a time that conflicts with their individual academic schedules.

 We ask that recruiters make every attempt to provide students with sufficient notice of the timing of second-round interviews.
 We appreciate efforts to avoid scheduling conflicts with students' academic responsibilities and recommend that employers offer at least one alternate date for second round or on-site interviews.

 Because of the importance that employers, students and our staff place on accepting an offer, we strongly recommend that companies provide sufficient time for a student to consider an offer.
 For both internship and full-time employment, we recommend providing no fewer than 15 days from the date of the offer.
 Due to the fact that some events take place early in the fall before other recruitment events, we strongly encourage offers to extend through December 15.